10 Reasons to Buy Antique & Vintage Jewellery

 As a culture, we are fascinated by objects that belong to a bygone era.
 Classic cars, first edition books, Old Master paintings and stately homes passed down through the generations are all considered to be significant, beautiful and valuable.

 The British upper classes are renowned for prizing a carefully patched up, beautifully tailored suit that used to belong to a great grandfather far above a new one.
 “They don’t make them like they used to”, goes the saying.
-And in many cases, it’s true.
+And it’s often true.

 Jewellery is no exception.
 Aside from the extraordinary beauty and refined elegance of old jewellery, there is something magical about a piece of jewellery with a past and it is a very sound investment, to boot.